Program customization

 4. Appreciate the usefulness and importance of thinking about politics and political regimes in terms of competing utopias.

-5. More generally and importantly, participation in this course will help you to better define and defend your own political opinions, whatever they may be, as well as to better understand and appreciate the opinions and arguments of others.
+5. More generally and importantly, participation in this course will help you better define and defend your own political views, whatever they may be, as well as better understand and appreciate the views and arguments of others.

 Number of hours15h